weloniheu/cse15l-lab-report/lab4/lab4.md

 <br><br><br>

-##### Edit the code file to fix the failing test
+#### 7. Edit the code file to fix the failing test
 <br>

 To do this I first needed to enter the code which can be done with the program **vim** that we learned in class.
-I also remembered that I could use tab to finish the rest of existing files to quicken the process.
+I also remembered that I could use tab to finish the rest of existing files to quicken the process.<br>
 ```vim Lis<tab>.j<tab><enter>```

 ![image](https://github.com/weloniheu/cse15l-lab-report/assets/115903567/db54b8aa-1a2d-49c3-85b8-9a7827c7aa8c)